ewine-project/Enabling-Agile-Adaptation-in-Dense-Heterogeneous-Deployments-of-Commercial-802.11-Devices/README.md

 >Further details can be found in the published paper: http://nitlab.inf.uth.gr/NITlab/papers/Spectrum_ICC_submit.pdf

 ## Dataset
-The measurement corresponding to a period of one month 12/05/16 - 16/16/16 can be in the files section.
+The measurement corresponding to a period of one month 12/05/16 - 16/16/16 can be in the dropbox link (https://www.dropbox.com/s/mfmje0a48aqvzn0/2016_2_15_24GHz_db.sql?dl=0).
 In addition, In each row, measurements are organized by the DC values as measured per MHz along with a datetime timestamp.

 # Contact
 adnan.shahid@ugent.be